-Overarching Principle: It is the duty of the Department of Defense (DoD) to ensure all pediatric family members entrusted to their care receive the best possible health care and access to evidence-based services, including the full spectrum of recommended immunizations, primary, and specialty care, including behavioral health care, whether through the direct care or purchased care components.
+Overarching Principle: It is the duty of the DoD to ensure all pediatric family members entrusted to their care receive the best possible health care and access to evidence-based services, including the full spectrum of recommended immunizations, primary, and specialty care, including behavioral health care, whether through the direct care or purchased care components.

-Guiding Principles: These principles require that the changes recommended by the subcommittees, when taken as a whole, must:
+Guiding Principles: These principles require that the changes recommended by the Board, when taken as a whole, must:

-1. Consider current DoD initiatives and their strategic directions;

-2. Acknowledge that effective, evidence-based health promotion and disease prevention are integral components of high-performing health care systems; 3.
-Recognize that effective provision of immunizations and other pediatric health care services.

-- 3. Recognize that effective provision of immunizations and other pediatric health care services is a readiness and public health issue; - 4.
+- 1. Consider current DoD initiatives and their strategic directions; - 2.
+Acknowledge that effective, evidence-based health promotion and disease prevention are integral components of high-performing health care systems; - 3.
+Recognize that effective provision of immunizations and other pediatric health care services is a readiness and public health issue; - 4.
 Provide an actionable strategy to improve monitoring of and compliance with pediatric preventive services and pediatric health care services more broadly; - 5.
-Reflect best practices in the government and private sectors, while balancing technological innovation and affordability; - 6.
-Address technological gaps that limit the Department's ability to ensure pediatric dependents receive timely, appropriate care, including the recommended clinical preventive services and immunizations; - 7.
+Reflect best practices in the government and private sectors, while balancing technological innovation and affordability; - Address technological gaps that limit the Department's ability to ensure pediatric dependents receive timely, appropriate care, including the recommended clinical preventive services and immunizations; - 7.
 Support development and implementation of robust, standardized policies and procedures; - 8.
-Better promote the health of the pediatric beneficiary population and potentially realize cost savings for the Military Health System (MHS); and - 9.
-Promote the use of meaningful metrics by MHS, Service, and military treatment facility (MTF) leadership and clinicians, which will lead to enhanced accountability and continuous improvement of individual and population health within DoD.
+Better promote the health of the pediatric beneficiary population and potentially realize cost savings for the MHS; and - Promote the use of meaningful metrics by MHS, Service, and military treatment facility (MTF) leadership and clinicians, which will lead to enhanced accountability and continuous improvement of individual and population health within DoD.